lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 ##### Pseudo-code for addTodo()

-1. Construct a to-do object based on user input
+1. Construct a to-do object based on user input.
 2. Add it to the `todos` list.

 One thing cool about Vue is its [**reactivity**](https://vuejs.org/guide/extras/reactivity-in-depth.html). `data()` is reactive, meaning that changes in `data()` trigger an update in the DOM.
 See how changing `this.todos` automatically updates the DOM.